TudorDan/Programming-Basic-Questions/module_progbasics.md

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!
 * The purpose of a list is to collect objects in an orderly manner.
 * Some list methods are: _append_, _extend_, _insert_, _remove_, or _pop_.
 #### What is the difference between a list/array and a set?
-* A list is ordered, can be accessed using an index, can have duplicate elements and are mutable (elements can be added, deleted, or moved around).
+* A list is ordered, can be accessed using an index, can have duplicate elements and are mutable (elements can be added,deleted, or moved around).
 * A set is unordered, its elements are unique and are immutable (they can't be changed once they have been assigned).
 #### What is the purpose and methods of a dictionary/map data structure?
 * The purpose of a dictionary is to map keys to values and store them in an array or collection.
 * The methods of a dictionary are: _items_, _keys_, _values_, _get_ and _popitem_.